Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Mapping the Electromagnetic Fields

 As discussed in Sec.~\ref{sec:impact}-\ref{sec:polarization}, the photon kinematics and the produced dilepton kinematics show strong dependence on the collision geometry.
-Both the STAR~\cite{starcollaborationProductionEnsuremathPairs2004} and ATLAS~\cite{atlascollaborationObservationCentralityDependentAcoplanarity2018a} data are in relatively good agreement with the theoretical calculations that take into account the spatial dependence of the fields (gEPA~\cite{zhaInitialTransversemomentumBroadening2020b}, QED~\cite{zhaInitialTransversemomentumBroadening2020b,liImpactParameterDependence2020}, and Wigner function formalisms~\cite{klusek-gawendaCentralityDependenceDilepton2021,kleinLeptonPairProduction2020}).
+Both the STAR~\cite{starcollaborationProductionEnsuremathPairs2004} and ATLAS~\cite{atlascollaborationObservationCentralityDependentAcoplanarity2018a} data are in relatively good agreement with the theoretical calculations that take into account the spatial dependence of the fields (gEPA~\cite{zhaInitialTransversemomentumBroadening2020b}, QED~\cite{zhaInitialTransversemomentumBroadening2020b,liImpactParameterDependence2020}, and Wigner function formalisms~\cite{klusek-gawendaCentralityDependenceDilepton2021,kleinLeptonPairProduction2020a,Wang:2021kxm}).
 Considering the good agreement with these calculations that include the vacuum process only, room for any such medium induced or final state effects is significantly reduced.
 Higher precision measurements will be needed to determine the level at which these additional effects may be present.
 For instance, the existing STAR $P_\perp$ measurement, while consistent with the QED prediction alone, favors a best fit with a slightly broader distribution characterized by an additional $k_\perp$ kick of $14\pm4 {\rm\ (stat.)} \pm4 {\rm\ (syst.)}$ MeV/c .
-The ATLAS collaboration has recently completed a new, higher precision measurement of the $\gamma\gamma \rightarrow \mu^+\mu^-$ process~\cite{theatlascollaborationMeasurementNonexclusiveDimuon2019} which may provide additional power for distinguishing the effects of medium interaction or Lorentz-force bending in a magnetic field.
-Furthermore, it has recently been suggested that the source of any additional broadening may be determined through measurement of the broadening with respect to the rapidity difference between the daughter leptons~\cite{kleinLeptonPairProduction2020}.
+The ATLAS collaboration has recently completed a new, higher precision measurement of the $\gamma\gamma \rightarrow \mu^+\mu^-$ process~\cite{atlascollaborationExclusiveDimuonProduction2020} which may provide additional power for distinguishing the effects of medium interaction or Lorentz-force bending in a magnetic field.
+Furthermore, it has recently been suggested that the source of any additional broadening may be determined through measurement of the broadening with respect to the rapidity difference between the daughter leptons~\cite{kleinLeptonPairProduction2020a}.
 Since the Lorentz force applied to a charged particle with velocity $v$ is proportional to $\vec{v} \times \vec{B}$ the leptons with equal rapidity (and approximately equal momentum) will result in cancellation of the magnetic field bending effects.
-The analysis in Ref.~\cite{kleinLeptonPairProduction2020} suggests that the magnetic field broadening begins to saturate for a rapidity difference between the two leptons of approximately 3 units.
+The analysis in Ref.~\cite{kleinLeptonPairProduction2020a} suggests that the magnetic field broadening begins to saturate for a rapidity difference between the two leptons of approximately 3 units.
 Therefore, differential measurements of the transverse momentum spectra with respect to the rapidity difference may provide more quantitative constraints on the contribution from that broadening mechanism.
+With the existing best fit of momentum broadening, we can estimate the magnetic rigidity limit which may have implications for other QCD phenomena related to the magnetic field such as synchrotron radiation~\cite{TuchinPhysRevC.82.034904}.
+Given that the single $e^+(e^-)$ momentum is much larger than the $e^+e^-$ pair momentum and the final momentum kick $k_{\perp}$ is much smaller than the single particle momentum ($p_1\simeq p_2$), $k_{\perp} \simeq \delta$ $p\simeq\delta P_{\perp}\simeq$ $e B L \simeq e B \tau_B$ where $L$ is the distance the electron travels in the magnetic field and $\tau_B$ is the duration of the magnetic field.
+Similar to the example in Ref.~\cite{TuchinPhysRevC.82.034904}, the magnetic field from this estimate is $e B \simeq k_{\perp}/L\simeq$ 14 MeV/2 fm $\simeq0.1m_{\pi}^2/\hbar$, about an order of magnitude smaller than the assumption in literature~\cite{TuchinPhysRevC.82.034904}.
+However, we emphasize that the current estimate was from the peripheral Au+Au collisions and the situation may be very different in more central collisions.